rafagsiqueira/astrology-api/README_backend.md

-# Cosmic Guru Python Backend
+# Avra Python Backend

-This is the Python backend API for the Cosmic Guru Flutter app, providing astrological chart generation using the kerykeion library.
+This is the Python backend API for the Avra Flutter app, providing astrological chart generation using the kerykeion library.

 ## Setup